chaskiq/plain/README.md

 end
 ```

-For the above configuration some environment configuration variables are required:
+For the above configuration some environment configuration variables would be required:

 ```bash
 QDRANT_URL =